Anchorage, Alaska: Climate

-Anchorage has a subarctic climate (Köppen climate classification: Dfc on the borderline of Dfb, Trewartha Eolo bordering on Dclo), with strong maritime influences that lead to a relatively moderate climate, in contrast to the much more continental Fairbanks.
+Anchorage has a subarctic climate (Köppen climate classification: Dsc on the borderline of Dsb, Trewartha Eolo bordering on Dclo), with strong maritime influences that lead to a relatively moderate climate, in contrast to the much more continental Fairbanks.
 Most of its precipitation falls in late summer.
 Average daytime summer temperatures range from approximately 55 to 78 F; average daytime winter temperatures are about 5 to 30 F. Anchorage has a frost-free growing season that averages slightly over 101 days.
 According to local folklore, when a native plant called fireweed goes to seed after a full bloom, the first snowfall of winter is 6 weeks away.

 Average January low and high temperatures at Ted Stevens Anchorage International Airport (ANC) are 11 to 23 F with an average winter snowfall of 75.5 in.
 The 2011–2012 winter had 134.5 in, which made it the snowiest winter on record, topping the 1954–1955 winter with 132.8 in.
 The coldest temperature ever recorded at the original weather station at Merrill Field on the East end of 5th Avenue was −38 F on February 3, 1947.
 (Note: In an average winter, the first snow happens in mid-October and begins to thaw in mid-March, but snow can sometimes be present until the end of April.
 The high temperature would usually drop below freezing at the beginning of November.
 The average first frost happens during the first half of September and the average last frost happens during the second half of May.